 Once you have designated SUNY Optometry as a school you are applying to within OptomCAS, you will be able to access the Supplemental Questions.

 This will appear under the "School Designations" section within your Application Checklist.
 Once you have submitted both the regular OptomCAS application and SUNY Optometry supplemental questions, please pay your $40 Supplemental Fee.

 After your application has been submitted through OptomCAS, it takes four to five weeks for your application to be reviewed by the SUNY Optometry Admissions Committee.
 Applicants who meet our admissions requirements will be invited for an interview on our campus.
-On the day of the interview you will be required to write a short essay about a topic that will be disclosed to you on that day.
 The interview is conducted by three members of the Admissions Committee and is an opportunity for us to get to know you better as well as to further learn about your academic and personal achievements, your leadership potential and guage your communication skills.

 SUNY Optometry requires background checks for all accepted professional OD applicants prior to enrollment.
 All students admitted into the program are conditionally accepted until CBC results are obtained and cleared.